Nutlope/docs/autocomplete/advancedGuides/using-different-generator-types.md

 The properties below are exactly the same as **Script as a String** except for the `script` prop.
 In that case

-### 4. Custom Function
+### Custom Function

-**Note:** The [Script as a String](#script-as-a-string) or [Script as a Function](#script-as-a-function) generator functions should suit your needs most of the time.
-Before writing a Custom Function, we suggest writing a simple version of the spec using generators first.
-If it captures > 60% or 70% of the use cases, worst case, Fig just won't show for the remaining use cases.

-If you are going to write a Custom Function, please [email us](mailto:hello@withfig.com), we'd love to help.

----

-Fig's completion spec standard accounts for the vast majority of CLI tools, but some features don't work with the standard spec.
-Custom Functions inside generators enable you to write more complex logic and generate suggestions based on user input unique to a certain CLI tool.

-Custom Functions let you define a function that takes an array of the user's input, run multiple shell commands on the user's machine, and then generate suggestions to display.
-When using Custom Functions, you will likely have to work pretty closely with [Triggers](#trigger).

-#### When to use Custom Functions

-**1. An argument can be one of many types, and you want to provide suggestions once you have more context on what type the user is inputting**.
+1. An argument can be one of many types, and you want to provide suggestions once you have more context on what type the user is inputting.

 e.g. `git checkout` supports multiple types of arguments

 - `git checkout staging` → branch
 - `git checkout h8ne3x` → commit hash
 - `git checkout HEAD~` → Relative refspec